fog/fog-dnsimple/README.md

 ## API Version

-This library currently uses the [DNSimple API v1](https://developer.dnsimple.com/v1/) and it is fully compatible with the legacy implementation bundled with the `fog` gem.
+This library currently uses the [DNSimple API v2](https://developer.dnsimple.com/v2/) and it is compatible with the legacy implementation bundled with the `fog` gem.

-In other words, this is a drop-in replacement.
-Please note that the `dnsimple` provider will eventually be removed from the `fog` gem in favor of this fog-specific module.

 ## Installation